Base Erosion and Profit Shifting

 - enhance the effectiveness of dispute resolution (Action 14)

 BEPS Action 15 provides an analysis of the tax and legal issues related to the development of a multilateral instrument that enables participating countries to quickly and efficiently modify their network of double tax agreements to address the treaty-specific BEPS concerns including those outlined in the OECD's Action 6 and 14 reports.
-In addition to the four minimum standards the Isle of Man is also implementing Action 15.
+In addition to the four minimum standards the Isle of Man has also implemented Action 15.

 Further information on BEPS and copies of each of the OECDs reports into each action can be found on OECD's BEPS Action page.